seregazhuk/seregazhuk.github.io_old/_posts/2017-09-25-reactphp-event-loop-ticks.md

     </p>
 </div>

 At first, we schedule two callbacks.
 The first one outputs `Hello world` string and then schedules itself for the future tick.
 The second callback stops an event loop.
-When we use *future* ticks the callbacks are executed right in the order they have been scheduled.
+When we use ticks the callbacks are executed right in the order they have been scheduled.
 In our case, that means that the second callback stops the loop and a recursively scheduled callback will never be executed.

 ## Order of Execution